Ranger Creek Ranch

 A: Yes, if there is natural daylight feeding activity.
 Sometimes hogs will feed during the day when it is overcast and they have a normal feeding cycle during this time.
-Feeding activity can be tracked by watching game movement charts, much like deer.
+Feeding activity can be tracked by watching game movement charts, and determine from cameras.
 Also when they are having a tough time finding food they tend to feed longer during daylight hours to get the food they need.
-Remember that hogs are basically nocturnal and 80% of our hogs are killed at night.
+Again, remember hogs are basically nocturnal and 80% of our hogs are killed at night.

 Q: What license do I need?

 A: Clothes suitable for warm and very cold weather.
 The temperature here can drop dramatically in a short time when weather fronts come in so layers of clothing is recommended to regulate your thermostat.
-Camo and scentloc clothing is recommended but not required.
-Snake boots are recommended.
+Camo and scentloc clothing and scent loc spray, snake boots or chaps are highly recommended.